KristalJade-Suay12/les_quizerable_andriod/README.md

   Quizzes can be used as a brief assessment in education and similar fields to measure growth in knowledge, abilities, or skills.
 # Overview

 These application show's a quiz game about programming language, this is to help the user's learn and enchanced their knowledge about the difference programming language and might help them to learn new things they don't know.
-It come's whith the  quiz itself, an account , and a leaderboard.
+It come's with the  quiz itself, an account , and a leaderboard.

 It has a OTP Verification and an email Authentication to secure personal inforamtion.
 #